Deed of Release Fill out the template

 Fill out the template

-What is a Deed of Release (Mutual)?
+What is a Deed of Release?

-This Deed of Release (Mutual) may be used to settle a dispute between the Parties, for example if an incident occurs, and both Parties believe that the other Party is at fault.
+The Deed may be used to settle a dispute between the Parties, for example if an incident occurs, and both Parties believe that the other Party is at fault.
 Rather than taking legal action in the courts, the Parties may reach an agreement out of court, and may use this Deed to document that agreement.
-The document is designed for the resolution of civil matters between Parties.
-It is not intended for use for employment disputes, criminal matters, or for issues with public authorities.

-This Deed of Release (Mutual) can be used for a wide range of situations (aside from employment situations).
-It is intended to be used when multiple parties are simultaneously releasing each other from various obligations and liabilities.
+A general Deed of Release is a general release document that can be used for a wide range of situations (aside from employment situations).

 No, it is not mandatory to have a Deed of Release.
-However, it is a good way to rule a line under the matter so that both parties can move forward with confidence that it has been resolved.
+However, it is a good way to rule a line under the matter so that both Parties can move forward with confidence that it has been resolved.

 What does the term "release" mean?